-Linnet Davis-Stermitz is the firm’s 2020-2021 Fellow in Appellate and Constitutional Litigation.
-She joins Gupta Wessler following judicial clerkships with Judge Michelle Friedland of the U.S. Court of Appeals for the Ninth Circuit and Judge Alison Nathan of the U.S. District Court for the Southern District of New York.
+Linnet Davis-Stermitz is an associate at Gupta Wessler LLP, where she focuses on cutting-edge public interest and plaintiffs’-side appellate litigation.
+She first joined Gupta Wessler as a Fellow in Appellate and Constitutional Litigation following her clerkships with Judge Michelle Friedland of the U.S. Court of Appeals for the Ninth Circuit and Judge Alison Nathan of the U.S. District Court for the Southern District of New York.

 While at the firm, Linnet has represented clients before the U.S. Supreme Court and numerous federal and state appellate courts on a wide range of legal issues including consumer class actions, forced arbitration, fair housing, administrative law, environmental law, personal jurisdiction, preemption, Section 230 immunity, employee-benefits law, and standing.

 Linnet recently argued and won a forced-arbitration appeal before the California Court of Appeal, persuading the court that a credit union could not form an arbitration agreement with its customers simply by posting a clause on its online banking portal.
 The credit union then unsuccessfully sought U.S. Supreme Court review.

 In the U.S. Supreme Court, Linnet has been the primary drafter of both petition- and merits-stage briefing, including a successful brief in opposition on a personal jurisdiction question and merits-stage amicus briefs on questions involving forced arbitration and securities class actions.